Katana (DC Comics): New Outsiders

 Later Katana joins a new team of Outsiders after assisting them in defeating a more powerful Sabbac.
 That team consists of all new members, with the exception of Metamorpho who rejoins the team after Shift's demise.
 In Outsiders (vol. 3) #42, Katana dons a new costume, as she feels it inappropriate to wear a costume based on Japan's flag, since the country revoked her citizenship due to her membership with the controversial team.
-Later, Katana summons Sabbac to destroy Dr. Sivana's base with his Hellfire.
+Later, Katana summons Sabbac to destroy Doctor Sivana's base with hellfire.
 Katana remains an active member of the Outsiders following the 2006 "One Year Later" continuity jump.
 Initially, the team is led by Nightwing, but later leadership transfers to Batman.
 Batman decides to 'test' Katana and the rest of the initial team to design a better team.
 Katana is Batman's first official recruit.

 "Blackest Night"

 While escorting Killer Croc to incarceration, the Outsiders' vehicle is demolished by Maseo, Yuki, and Reiko, who have all been revived as Black Lanterns.
 Katana, believing that she has been reunited with her lost family, lets her guard down, but is saved from death by her teammates.
 Realising the truth, she draws her sword, preparing to fight her undead husband.
 When Katana stabs Maseo, Soultaker reveals to her the Black Lanterns' full intentions.
 Her attacks soon prove to be completely ineffectual against Maseo, who is instead destroyed by an outpouring of light from Halo, who also destroyed Katana's undead children.